HiImWhite/sports-odds/README.md

    DATABASE_URL=postgresql://magicuser:magicpassword@db:5432/postgres-sport-odds
    ```

+3. Ensure that script `start-scrapper.sh` in `./src/scraper/start-scrapper.sh` has LF end of line sequence.

-3. Build and start the application using Docker Compose:
+4. Build and start the application using Docker Compose:
    ```
    docker-compose up --build
    ```